brown-cs-224/ARAP-Stencil/README.md

  * Move Camera: WASD
  * Look around: Click and hold mouse and drag
  * Toggle orbit mode: C (changes the camera from a first-person view to an orbiting camera a la what the Maya editor does)
- * Toggle between displaying the surface mesh and a wireframe of the full tet mesh: T

 ## Example Video